If you find yourself a bit wobbly in the saddle or achy after rides, here are some exercises to strengthen the core, legs and upper body.

 Trauma to any part of your body affects how your muscles function to support you against gravity and can often result in back pain.

-One of the most common equitation pitfalls is struggling to keep one’s heels down and grounded.
-This ability is integral to more than just a pretty picture.
+One of the most common equitation pitfalls is keeping one’s heels down and stable - which is integral to more than just a pretty picture.